 Log this action

-Select to send a message to the log file when the Firebox denies a WebBlocker exception.
+Select this option to send a message to the log file when the Firebox denies a WebBlocker exception.

 Components of Exception Rules

 Exception rules are based on IP addresses or a pattern based on IP addresses.
-You can have the Firebox block or allow a URL with an exact match.
+You can have the Firebox allow or deny a URL with an exact match.
 Usually, it is more convenient to have the Firebox look for URL patterns.
 The URL patterns do not include the leading "http://".
 To match a URL path on all websites, the pattern must have a trailing “/*”.

 The host in the URL can be the host name specified in the HTTP request, or the IP address of the server.

-Network addresses are not supported, however you can use subnets in a pattern (for example, 10.0.0.*).
+Network addresses are not supported, but you can use subnets in a pattern (for example, 10.0.0.*).

 For servers on port 80, do not include the port.
 For servers on ports other than 80, add “ :port”, for example: 10.0.0.1:8080.
 You can also use a wildcard for the port—for example,10.0.0.1:*—but this does not apply to port 80.